[Greater Baltimore]

 Fast Facts:

-• Twenty-eight percent of households were renters and 45 percent of renters had unaffordable housing costs.
+• Twenty-nine percent of households were renters and 48 percent of renters had unaffordable housing costs.

 Share by Email